While Confederate statues come down, other symbols targeted

 Cooper has advocated the statues’ removal for years.
 Republicans, though, blamed him for not ordering police to take a tougher stand Friday night to protect the memorials.

+In Wilmington, N.C., Democratic Mayor Bill Saffo imposed a curfew in a narrow area surrounding two Confederate monuments to try to thwart any vandalism or destruction.
+The curfew from 7:30 p.m. through 7 a.m. began Saturday night and lasts five nights.

 In Baltimore, a statue and memorial to George Washington in a city park were vandalized with red paint.
 The Baltimore Sun reports that the memorial in Druid Hill Park in northwest Baltimore also had the words “Destroy Racists” and the initials for the Black Lives Matter movement written on the base.

 Police said Sunday morning that they had not received any complaints about the vandalism.